wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error       December 2019

+4.25.
+Extended DNS Error Code 24 - Invalid Data

+   An authoritative server that cannot answer with data for a zone it is otherwise configured to support.
+This may occur because its most recent zone is too old, or has expired, for example.

 5. IANA Considerations

 5.1.
 A New Extended DNS Error Code EDNS Option

-   This document defines a new EDNS(0) option, entitled "Extended DNS Error", assigned a value of TBD1 from the "DNS EDNS0 Option Codes (OPT)" registry [to be removed upon publication:
+   This document defines a new EDNS(0) option, entitled "Extended DNS Error", assigned a value of TBD from the "DNS EDNS0 Option Codes (OPT)" registry [to be removed upon publication:
    [http://www.iana.org/assignments/dns-parameters/dns-
    parameters.xhtml#dns-parameters-11]